mbilal1995/Research-Project_2/README.md

 # Research-Project_2

-This is a repository for the second part of the research project, at the University of Bradford =
+This is a repository for the second part of the research project, at the University of Bradford.

-GENOME ASSEMBLY OF FEMALE NAKED MOLE-RAT WHOLE GENOME SEQUENCING DATA UTILISING DE BRUIJN GRAPH DE NOVO GENOME ASSEMBLERS 'ABYSS' AND 'VELVET'
+TITLE:
+Genome assembly of female naked mole-rat whole genome sequencing data utilising De Bruijn graph de novo genome assemblers 'ABySS' and 'VELVET'

 See Lab Notebook : https://www.evernote.com/l/Aug3E_j0PJlOE60YqYIvNPB66hO5YJAMb_g/